ximasoftware/ccaas-provisioning-api/README.md

 * **License Validation:** The API enforces minimum values for certain license parameters:
   * `workforceOptimizationSeats` and `workforceManagementSeats` require at least 10 seats
   * `speechAnalyticsSeats` and `dialerSeats` require at least 5 seats
-  * The aiMessaging object is used to configure AI messaging bundles.
-An Elite account includes a base Standard bundle.

 ## API Base URL